monyhar/monyhar/monyhar/docs/contributing.md

   * A bug reference
     * can be a bare number, e.g. `Bug: 123456`, or
     * can specify a project and a number, e.g. `Bug: skia:1234`.
-  * On chromium-review, the default project is assumed to be `chromium`, so all bugs in non-chromium projects on bugs.chromium.org should be qualified by their project name.
+  * On monyhar-review, the default project is assumed to be `monyhar`, so all bugs in non-monyhar projects on bugs.monyhar.org should be qualified by their project name.
   * The Google-internal issue tracker is accessible by using the `b:` project prefix.